omgnetwork/js-starter-kit/README.md

-# js-starter-kit
+# vue-js-starter-kit

-Welcome to js-starter-kit!

-This is a minimal client side wallet which allows you to make interactions with the OmiseGO network from a browser.
+This is an example client side wallet built in Vue.js which allows you to make interactions with the OMG network from the browser.

-Before you get started, make sure you have a local instance of `elixir-omg` running or have access to an already deployed network.
+Before you get started, make sure you have a local instance of elixir-omg running or have access to an already deployed network.
 Feel free to build on top of the functionalities which you see here.

+NOTE:
-WARNING: This kit is meant for development and demonstration purposes.
-It is not safe for production use!
+- This kit is meant for development and demonstration purposes.
+It is not safe for production use.

-_Initial Setup_
+- This example application is compatible with `elixir-omg v0.2`

+## Initial Setup

-1. Make sure you have access to the endpoints including `Watcher` and `Childchain`, address of the `Plasma Contract` and `Web3 Provider`.
+Make sure you have access to the endpoints including Watcher, Childchain, address of the Plasma Contract and Web3 RPC endpoint.
+The wallet also requires an in-browser web3 wallet like MetaMask to sign transactions.

+the endpoints for production deployment can be found [here](https://github.com/omisego/dev-portal/blob/master/guides/network_endpoints.md)

+1. Installing dependencies by running `npm install` on the root directory

-1. Open up the file `omg-wallet.js` in your favorite text editor.
+2. Open up the file config.js in your favorite text editor.

-1. Replace the current configuration in `omg-wallet.js` with your endpoints for WEB3_PROVIDER_URL, WATCHER_URL, CHILDCHAIN_URL, PLASMA_CONTRACT_ADDRESS.
+Replace the current configuration in config.js with your endpoints for `web3ProviderUrl`, `watcherUrl`, `childchainUrl`, `plasmaContractAddress`.

-1. Save the `omg-wallet.js`.
+Save the config.js file.

-_Usage_
+3. Start the app by running `npm run dev`

+## Running the Starter-kit

-1. Open up your browser and navigate to the `index.html`
+Open up your browser and navigate to `http://localhost:8080`, Make sure your Metamask is currently unlocked.
+You should be able to see your account balance on both Root chain and Child chain.

-2. Click on `Create new wallet`.

-3. Ensure that you write down your seed phrase somewhere safe and enter in a password.

-4. Send some ETH to your newly generated browser wallet from Metamask or whichever wallet you have.

-5. Optional: Send some ERC20 tokens to your newly generated browser wallet.
+From here, you can perform 3 actions:

-6. Deposit into the OmiseGO Network: Here you will have to wait for a little bit.
-Keep refreshing via the `refresh` button.
-After a while, your balance will be updated.
+1. Deposit into the OMG Network: After 12 blocks confirmations, your Rootchain balance will be updated, click on the Refresh button.

-7. Make a transfer on the OmiseGO Network: Fill in the values for the `Transfer` fields and click `Send`.
+2. Transfer the funds on the OMG Network: Fill in the values for the Transfer fields and click Ok.
 Depending on the network congestion, you may have to wait for a little while for the transaction to be included in a block.
-Click on the `Refresh balances` button until your balance has been properly reflected.
+Click on the Refresh balances button until your balance has been properly reflected.

-8. Exit the funds: Fill in an address that has funds in the OmiseGO Network and click on `Exit`.
+3. Exit the funds back to Rootchain: Fill in an address that has funds in the OMG Network and click on OK, your exit period will start.
+Do note that the exit period will be varied based on the configuration of each `elixir-omg` deployment.
+After the certain amount of time has passed, you will be able to process the exit and receive your funds back.

+NOTE: the current wallet does not offer a way to call `processExit()` yet.